cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 - If a guard is killed, it's grounds for execution
 	- Give the guards backstories
 - The guards fight intelligently
-	- try their best to get PCs alon
+	- try their best to separate get PCs alone
+	- retreat and come back when party isn't expecting them
+		- middle

 ## Events
 ### Festival of the Blazing Sun